eccantey/online-shopping-sql-project/README.md

 ### Customers
 **Columns:** customer_id, first_name, last_name, email, phone, city, state_province, country, zip_code, registration_date

 This table contains customer data.
 There are 5,500 rows.

 ### Orders
 **Columns:** order_id, customer_id, order_date, status, shipped_date, delivery_date, exp_delivery_date

+This table includes information about each order placed by a customer.
+There are 10,000 rows.

 ### OrderDetails
 **Columns:** order_id, product_id, quantity, unit_price_usd

+This table includes every product included in every order, how many of each product, and the unit price in American dollars.
+There are 25,000 rows.

 ### Products
 **Columns:** product_id, supplier_id, product_name, category, price_usd

+This table contains information about every product.
+There are 250 rows.

 ### Suppliers
 **Columns:** supplier_id, supplier_name, city, state_province, country

+This table contains information about the suppliers of our products.
+There are 75 rows.

 ## Cleaning Process